 Solana sol

 Solana is a layer-1 blockchain built to enable scalable and user-friendly dApps.
-A highly scalable blockchain that can expand throughput (amount of transactions) beyond what is normally expected of a blockchain—boasting much faster transactions and significantly lower transaction fees compared to blockchains such as Ethereum.
+It’s a highly scalable blockchain that can expand throughput (amount of transactions) beyond what is normally expected of a blockchain—boasting much faster transactions and significantly lower transaction fees compared to blockchains such as Ethereum.

 Anatoly Yakovenko introduced Solana in 2017, and the network launched in early 2020.
-As of Mar.
-2022, the network technically remains in ‘beta’ and built alongside Solana Labs.
+Despite being several years old, the network technically remains in ‘beta’ and is built alongside Solana Labs.

-Solana has grown to become one of the largest and most used blockchains with a range of dApps continually deployed on the blockchain, emergence of NFT and gaming and soaring to ~$7B in TVL distributed across various protocols.
+Solana has grown to become one of the largest and most used blockchains with a range of dApps continually deployed on the blockchain.

-Solana differentiates itself from other blockchains through a variety of network features such as the Proof-of-History (PoH) consensus mechanism (a variation of proof of stake) and the ability to perform parallel transactions.
+Solana differentiates itself from other blockchains through various network features such as the Proof-of-History (PoH) consensus mechanism (a variation of proof of stake) and the ability to perform parallel transactions.

 SOL Token Utility